ansys/grantami-bomanalytics/doc/source/getting_started/index.rst

 Ansys software requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For the latest features, you must have a working installation of Ansys Granta MI 2022 R1
+You must have a working installation of Ansys Granta MI 2024 R1
-or later with read access, along with an 2022 R1 or later installation of the MI Restricted
+or later with read access, along with an 2024 R1 or later installation of the MI Restricted
-Substances Reports Bundle.
+Substances and Sustainability Reports Bundle.

 Verify your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~